aleichter/old-site/_posts/2022-1-1-hello-world-rest-api.md

     (println (str "Running webserver at http:/127.0.0.1:" port "/"))))
 ```

 Now that this is complete I will move on to a step I should have completed with the JavaScript implementation.
 Implement a CICD Pipeline that include infrastructure deployment to my personal cloud account from my github account.
-I'll focus on deploying to GCP.
+I'll focus first on deploying to GCP.